 How To Set Up Your Sony A7 and A7r To Shoot HDR

-Open the rear menu by pushing the Display Button on the wheel or the Fn Button.
-Select the cont. shooting/timer menu option in the top right.
+Open the rear menu by pushing the Display Button or the Fn Button on the wheel.
+Select the cont.
+The shooting/timer menu option is at the top right.
 Your icon might look different depending on how you’ve set it.

 Scroll down and Select Continuous Bracketing.

 You can toggle several different options to suit your needs.
-I typically find with the amazing dynamic range of the Sony A7r I usually only need to do three stops at +-2ev.
+With the amazing dynamic range of the Sony A7r, I typically only need to do three stops at +-2ev.

-An important thing to remember is when you actually go to shoot the bracketed shots, you’ll have to press the shutter button and keep it held down until all the shots are finished exposing.
+An important thing to remember is when you go to shoot the bracketed shots, you’ll have to press the shutter button and hold it down until all the shots are finished exposing.
 (Unless you have the IR remote)

-You’re not going to be able to auto bracket with a countdown timer like you can with your Canon and Nikon cameras.
+You won’t be able to auto bracket with a countdown timer like you can with your Canon and Nikon cameras.
 You have to manually keep the button pressed throughout the whole sequence.
-So to avoid camera shake you either have to adjust your exposures manually and use a countdown timer or get a remote.
+So, to avoid camera shake, you either have to adjust your exposures manually and use a countdown timer or get a remote.

 Using An IR Remotes For Shooting HDR